Revere Pewter Kitchen Cabinets, Quartz, & More

 And after…

-I can’t seem to find my photo of the 25% darker sample, but this one will give you the idea…
+I can’t find my photo of the 25% darker sample, but this one will give you the idea…

 Paint Colour Review of Benjamin Moore Revere Pewter

-I had samples of Revere Pewter lightened by both 25% and 50% (and clearly, 40% as well because I’m slightly OCD) and the cabinets turned out somewhere in between (they had to be colour matched into the cabinet company’s paint).
+I had samples of Revere Pewter lightened by 25% and 50% (and clearly, 40% because I’m slightly OCD), and the cabinets turned out somewhere in between (they had to be color-matched to the cabinet company’s paint).

-The tricky thing is that when you get a PROFESSIONAL photographer (hallelujah) to take the photos, the colour can look a bit different than in person (she obviously didn’t take this fugly before photo…
+The tricky thing is that when you get a professional photographer (hallelujah) to take the photos, the color can look a bit different than in person (she obviously didn’t take this fugly before photo…

 But she definitely took this one…

-But it’s the everyday living that makes our kitchen look its most beautiful…
+But it’s everyday living that makes our kitchen look beautiful…

 The New Era of Laminate Countertops and Why They ROCK!

-And yes, I always leave cupboard doors open, one of my many bad habits.
+And yes, I always leave cupboard doors open, which is one of my many bad habits.
+Thank you, ADHD.

-No, it’s not an island with waterfalls over-flowing with wine, free Starbucks and Ryan Reynolds in a Speedo, it’s my island painted in Sherwin Williams Urbane Bronze.
-I LOVE contrast and wanted to hit the island hard with a killer dark paint colour (but didn’t want black or navy blue).
+No, it’s not an island with waterfalls overflowing with wine, free Starbucks, and Ryan Gosling in a Speedo.
+It’s my island painted in Sherwin Williams Urbane Bronze.
+I love contrast and wanted to hit the island hard with a killer dark paint color (but I didn’t want black or navy blue).

-Urbane Bronze is the PERFECT choice being a dark greige with a green undertone.
-And not only this, I chose it BEFORE it was Sherwin Williams Colour of the Year (2021).
+Urbane Bronze is the perfect choice, being a dark greige with a green undertone.
+Not only this, but I chose it BEFORE it was Sherwin Williams Colour of the Year (2021) – it’s like I know what I’m doing.

 Paint Colour Review of Sherwin Williams Urbane Bronze

-I LOVE how the green undertone plays with the warmth of our white oak flooring as well as Revere Pewter.
+I love how the green undertone plays with the warmth of our white oak flooring and Revere Pewter.

 THE SUBWAY TILE BACKSPLASH

 I love the timeless look of subway tile, but I’m not really a ‘white tile’ kinda gal.
 Instead, I chose a gorgeous glazed subway tile in Ames’ Manhattan series called Mang412 – a super romantic name, I know.
-The colour is ‘GRAY’, however, we all know that grays have undertones and guess what THIS gray has?
+I can’t find it on their site, but apparently this guy has it.
+The color is ‘GRAY’; however, we all know that grays have undertones, and guess what THIS gray has?
 Green, of course!

 Tile installation by BE Tile

 I love that the tiles blend with my cabinets, creating a low-contrast look, which I HIGHLIGHTED with dark grout (Truffle, I believe).
-I love contrast, but only in specific places/doses and didn’t want my backsplash poppin’ hard with my cabinets.
+I love contrast, but only in specific places/doses, and I didn’t want my backsplash poppin’ hard with my Revere Pewter kitchen cabinets.

 4 Ways to Add Style with Subway Tile

-I went with cabinet hardware supplied by the cabinet maker, making life easier than me ordering two dozen different styles from Wayfair.
-However, you can get them at Wayfair too.
+I went with cabinet hardware supplied by the cabinet maker, which made life easier than ordering two dozen different styles from Wayfair.
+However, you can also get them at Wayfair.

 If you need hardware ideas for your own kitchen, I’ve got some beauties HERE.

-I’ll say it time and time again, OAK IS TIMELESS; it’s all in the grain and the stain.
+I’ll say it time and time again: OAK IS TIMELESS; it’s all about the grain and the stain.

-This is why, when choosing new flooring for our home, I wouldn’t look at anything BUT oak.
-I also chose a stain that isn’t super light OR super dark, giving it a bit more longevity and flexibility.
+This is why I wouldn’t look at anything but oak when choosing new flooring for our home.
+I also chose a stain that isn’t super light or dark, giving it more longevity and flexibility.

-We actually used this SAME floor in the ‘natural’ look in my sister-in-law’s home…
+We used this same floor in the ‘natural’ look in my sister-in-law’s home…

 This is an engineered wood product from Goodfellow.
-A lot of people confuse engineered and laminate, thinking they’re the same thing – they’re not.
-Laminate is not real wood, engineered is real wood on the top – just not all the way through.
+Many confuse engineered and laminate, thinking they’re the same thing—they’re not.
+Laminate is not real wood, and engineered wood is real wood on the top—just not all the way through.

 THE PENDANT LIGHTS